Mortgage With Family And Friends

 What happens if one person can’t afford to pay their share?

-With joint mortgages, all parties are equally responsible for keeping up with full repayments.
+With joint mortgages, all parties are equally responsible for making full repayments.
 That means that if one person can’t afford their share, the mortgage provider will still expect the full payment to be made.

 What about if somebody wants to move out?

-There are several options if one (or all) parties want to move out.
+If one (or all) parties want to move out, there are several options.

-An individual’s share could be bought out or you could agree to rent out the vacant room(s).
+An individual’s share could be bought out, or you could agree to rent the vacant room(s).
 (The lender may require consent for this).

-Your best bet in these circumstances is to speak to a broker to find out your options and agree on a way forward.
+In these circumstances, your best bet is to speak to a broker to discuss your options and agree on a course of action.

 Would everyone named on the mortgage have to live in the property?

-Not necessarily, but the expectation would be that this type of mortgage arrangement would be based on the assumption that all applicants were also going to live there.
+Not necessarily, but the expectation would be that this type of mortgage arrangement would be based on the assumption that all applicants would also live there.

-If an arrangement is required where a family member is assisting another to get on the property ladder, with no intention of living there themselves, there may be better alternatives available such as a guarantor mortgage or a joint borrower sole proprietor mortgage.
+If an arrangement is required where a family member assists another in getting on the property ladder with no intention of living there themselves, better alternatives may be available, such as a guarantor mortgage or a joint borrower sole proprietor mortgage.

 Can you get a mortgage with a retired parent?

 Yes, it’s possible.
-There are no real barriers to buying with any member of your family, but age and affordability can be an issue when buying with retired parents or grandparents.
+There are no real barriers to buying with any family member, but age and affordability can be an issue when buying with retired parents or grandparents.

 This is simply because some lenders have an age cap.
-If the oldest borrower is 55 and a lender’s maximum age for mortgage applicants is 75, you will be limited to a 20-year mortgage which would result in higher payments than 25 years.
+If the oldest borrower is 55 and a lender’s maximum age for mortgage applicants is 75, you will be limited to a 20-year mortgage, resulting in higher payments than 25 years.

-The good news is that there are lenders who have a maximum age of 95, and some who place no upper age limit on lending.
+The good news is that some lenders have a maximum age of 95, and some places do not have an upper age limit on lending.

 How to get a mortgage with a friend or family member